FAMILY LAW ARBITRATION SCHEME

-An application under s.42 is an ‘Arbitration Act claim’ and as such is governed by CPR Part 62.
-See the note obn allocation and procedure in the Appendix to this Commentary for further discussion.
+An application under s.42 is an ‘Arbitration Act claim’ and as such is currently governed by CPR Part 62, although procedural amendment is expected.
+See the Note on allocation and procedure in the Appendix to this Commentary for further discussion.

 Article 9 – Form of procedure